mrakgr/Trading-Journal/journal_2025.md

 5:30pm. ![](images/image-1877.png)

 Oh my god, why is he trading here?
 After the initial drop from the top was disproved, it's much less likely that it will continue dropping.
 At that point, it's just fighting here.

+I am learning a lot from this, but it's also putting me to sleep.